mkrishan/mkrishan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a postdoctoral researcher in AI at the Technical University of Munich, hosted at the Chair of Resource-Aware Machine Learning led by [Suvrit Sra](https://mcml.ai/research/groups/sra/).
-I received my PhD in Mathematics from the University of British Columbia, where my research focused on projection methods and I was fortunate to be advised by [Heinz Bauschke](https://cmps-people.ok.ubc.ca/bauschke/) and [Xianfu Wang](https://cmps.ok.ubc.ca/about/contact/shawn-xianfu-wang/).
+I received my PhD in Mathematics from the University of British Columbia, where my research focused on projection methods for learning, sampling, and inference.
+I was fortunate to be advised by [Heinz Bauschke](https://cmps-people.ok.ubc.ca/bauschke/) and [Xianfu Wang](https://cmps.ok.ubc.ca/about/contact/shawn-xianfu-wang/).

-My current work studies nonconvex and constrained optimization models underlying modern learning systems, with particular interest in variational formulations, algorithmic stability, and interpretability.
-I am motivated by applications in scientific machine learning, mathematical problem solving, and hybrid continuous–discrete models.
+My research studies variational and constrained formulations for learning, with emphasis on structure, and stability.
+I am interested in settings with long horizons, multiple solution paths, and mixed representations, particularly in scientific and generative applications.